Camping et bocage

-An hour’s drive out of Alice Springs you’ll find the colourful landscapes and gorges of the West MacDonnell National Park.
-Dive into picturesque swimming holes such as Ellery Creek Big Hole and Redbank Gorge, and stay a few nights in the local campgrounds.
-They offer powered and unpowered sites, fixed tents, BBQs, public telephone and toilets.
+Drive on sealed road along the length of the West MacDonnell National Park and dive into picturesque swimming holes such as Ellery Creek Big Hole and Redbank Gorge, and stay a few nights in the local campgrounds.
+The night sky will amaze you.

 Travel to the lesser-known but just as spectacular East MacDonnell Ranges – the gateway to the central Australian gem fields.
-After a day of exploring, relax at The Gemtree Caravan and Tourist Park, a spacious bush setting with modern and clean amenities.
+Find out about the incredible gold rush history, the homesteads and stations of years gone by and the unexpected waterholes dotting the arid lanscape.

 The Finke Gorge National Park is home to the exotic flora of Palm Valley and one of the world's oldest rivers, the Finke River.
 Close by is the historical town of Hermannsburg where Albert Namatjira did many of his world-famous watercolour landscapes and where you can get the best apple strudel in the world - a throwback to German missionaries.

 When you're done checking out the amazing country, head into Alice Springs town and check out the Alice Springs Desert Park, the Earth Sanctuary World Nature Centre, Royal Flying Doctor Service or one of the many museums and art galleries.